helidon-io/helidon/docs/modules/data-jdbc/declarative.md

 }
 ```

-After compilation, obtain the generated implementation from the Service
+Compilation generates the implementation and registers it with the Service
-Registry:
+Registry, where the application can obtain and invoke it:

 ```java
 ContactRepository repository = Services.get(ContactRepository.class);
 Optional<Contact> contact = repository.findById(100);
 ```

-You can omit `@Data.Provider("jdbc")` when JDBC is the only Data code generator
+`@Data.Provider("jdbc")` can be omitted when JDBC is the only Data code
-on the annotation processor path.
-If more than one Data code generator is
+generator on the annotation processor path.
+Keeping it explicit makes the
-present, each generator attempts to generate an implementation for every
+provider choice clear and prevents conflicts when another generator is added
-repository that omits `@Data.Provider`.
-Helidon does not infer the provider from
-the repository shape or its method annotations.
-Use `@Data.Provider("jdbc")` to
+later.
+Helidon does not infer a provider from repository methods or annotations.
-select Data JDBC.

 ### JDBC Client Selection

-A repository uses the client named `@default` unless the repository interface
+Without `@Jdbc.Client`, a repository resolves the client registered as
-selects another configured client with `@Jdbc.Client`.
-The `ContactRepository`
+`@default`.
+The `ContactRepository` example selects the configured `contacts`
-example selects `contacts`.
-The following repository selects `audit`:
+client, while the following repository selects `audit`:

 ```java
 @Data.Repository